mfnalex/ChestSort/HOW_TO_USE_API.md

 - a cancellable event called `ChestSortEvent` that is fired whenever ChestSort is about to sort an inventory, that can also be used to change the sorting results
 - the methods `setSortable(Inventory inv)` and `setUnsortable(Inventory inv)` to tell ChestSort whether your custom inventories should be sortable by ChestSort

 and more, see the Javadocs at the bottom of this page.
+There's also a link to an example plugin.

 ## Maven repository
 You can use maven to add ChestSort as a dependency to your Spigot-/Bukkit-Plugin: